“What does my website need to have so I can start making sales?”

 I’m going to break down the answer to this question for you so you’re ready to get started with your next sales on your website in a truly automated fashion so you can move from hobby-business to money-making business.
 Because that’s what we’re really after with our business websites, right?

 Most of my clients have service-based businesses (coaches, consultants, freelancers) and they’re often charging by the hour or by the project.
-In this post, I’ll talk a bit about what you’ll need so your hourly or project offers on your site and ready to make the transactions happen.
+In this post, I’ll talk a bit about what you’ll need so your hourly or project offers on your site are ready to make the transactions happen.

 Where to Start

-If your work is done in a standardized way you’ll have one or a few options of what clients can buy from you in order to work with you.
+If your work is done in a standardized way you’ll have a few options of what clients can buy from you in order to work with you.
 Here are the top service types I encourage my clients to package as offerings on their sites:

 Starter Offer: If you’ve never worked with a new client before, you’ll likely need to have some sort of entry-point to getting to know them and for them to get to know you and this is where the Starter Offer fits nicely into your offering of services.

 Mid-level Offer: Prospects often want to see more of a range of possibilities of the services you offer before they commit to a Starter Offer.
 This is one of the main reasons I encourage clients to create a Mid-level Offer: it shows where you can take clients after that first level of work together.

 Advanced Offer: Along the same lines as your Mid-level Offer is the Advanced Offer to show how far your breadth of service can take your ideal clients.
 This isn’t one that I push newbie business owners to add to their sites but an option that is needed for more experienced business owners.